Skip to content

 Beginners welcome

 About Helen: Helen is a qualified teacher of art who trained at Bristol University / RWA.
 A multi-disciplinary artist, she finds creative outlet in impressionist painting and collage.
 She has taught in both schools and adult education and has run collage workshops for years from home and various locations.
 Commissions are frequently undertaken including one for a well-known BBC radio producer of the BBC building which coincided with the 100th year anniversary.
 Her collages have been exhibited at the Affordable Art Fair, Chapel Arts and other galleries in the Cotswolds.
+Helen is Artist in Residence at Nature in Art from 11th - 16th July this year.

 The shop will be open from 9am, so you will have time to purchase materials before the workshop.
 All attendees receive 5% off in our shop adjacent to Studio One at Pegasus Art.